chrisdempsey/getRTImages/core/components/getRTImages/docs/readme.txt

 and formats based on &tpl Chunk.
 Useful for slideshows.
 Can optionally sort img elements by data-index or another specified attribute.

+Also includes separate snippet to extract list items.

 Thanks for using MODx Revolution.